Demonstration of a scalable breast health care pathway in Botswana

 Project description

-This project built on a previously SPARC project funded in 2019 on Metastatic Breast Cancer, titled ‘Improving timely access to care for women with advanced stage breast cancer in Botswana’.
+This project built upon a project titled, ‘Improving timely access to care for women with advanced stage breast cancer in Botswana’, funded in 2019 by the SPARC grant programme, focused on metastatic breast cancer.

-The project successfully established a patient navigation program with a total of 20 patient navigators (15 clinical patient navigators and five non-clinical navigators) trained.
+The project successfully established a patient navigation programme with a total of 20 patient navigators (15 clinical patient navigators and five non-clinical navigators) trained.
 The program facilitated clear communication and referral pathways between hospitals and a multidisciplinary breast clinic.
 A monitoring and evaluation survey tool was developed to measure navigation activities, which proved effective in identifying barriers and challenges.
-As a result, 50 breast cancer patients received navigation services, with 38 currently undergoing treatment.
-Additionally, 150 patients with suspected malignancies were evaluated by navigators and navigated to screening.
+As a result, 200 patients with suspected malignancies received screening, and 50 breast cancer patients benefited from navigation services, 38 of these are currently undergoing treatment.

 Key numbers